RRozz/I-Always-Miss-My-Emails--Gmail--/README.md

 # -- Using --

-*NOTE: There is no volume control for this app; the it will be as loud as allowed by Windows, and it plays a sound on startup and after finishing initialising, so you may want to adjust your Windows volume accordingly beforehand*
+*NOTE: There is no volume control for this app; it will be as loud as allowed by Windows, and it plays a sound on startup, so you may want to adjust your Windows volume accordingly beforehand*

 There is a small modal window inthe lower right corner (by default, can be disabled with a setting); left click to disable alarm.